mlcommons/algorithmic-efficiency/GETTING_STARTED.md

 1. There exist subdirectories in the the submission folder named after the ruleset: `external_tuning` or `self_tuning`.
 2. The ruleset subdirectories contain directories named according to some identifier of the algorithm.
-3. The algorithm subdirectories contain the `submission.py` module.
+3. Each algorithm subdirectory contains a `submission.py` module.
 Additional helper modules are allowed.
-If there are additional python packages that have to be installed for the algorithm also include the `requirements.txt` in the algorithm folder.
+If there are additional python packages that have to be installed for the algorithm also include the `requirements.txt` in the algorithm subdirectory.
 4. For `external_tuning` algorithms the algorithm subdirectory should contain a `tuning_search_space.json`.